-- Two references from persons who are familiar with the candidate’s educational qualifications (including a reference from a current or past faculty member if possible).
-ARS mentors will not be able to see your application until at least one reference has been submitted.
+- One recommendation from persons who are familiar with the candidate’s educational qualifications (including a recommendation from a current or past faculty member if possible)

 The general steps are outlined below:

-- ARS mentor submits the selection form to ORISE in Zintellect signifying approval of the selected candidate, and authorizing the appointment period, project description, funds to be used to cover the costs of the appointment, and any additional details of the appointment.
+- FBI VSP program coordinator submits the selection form to ORISE in Zintellect signifying approval of the selected candidate, and authorizing the appointment period, project description, funds to be used to cover the costs of the appointment, and any additional details of the appointment.

 - Once ORISE receives and reviews the authorized selection form and confirms the funding availability, ORISE initiates the official appointment letter.